Mandatory equipment of the participant may be checked in the starting area before the start of the event.

 - Bivouacking outside of the designated camps

-There are no stores or supermarkets on the route, so stock up ahead of time. :)
+There are no stores or supermarkets in the Mont-Blanc Mountains, so stock up ahead of time. :)

-Detailed information on the provided meals will be given in a timely manner.
+Detailed information on the provided camping food will be given in a timely manner.

-You must bring your own water to the Start (minimum 3L).
+You must bring your own water to the Start (minimum 4L)

-Mountain water is NOT safe for drinking, so using water purification (filter/tablets/drops) is a must.
+Mountain water is NOT safe for drinking, so using water purification (tablets/drops/filter) is a must.

 BIVOUACKING AND SITES